 Criticisms of neurofeedback

-Neurofeedback is painless, and there is no evidence of negative side effects.
-If other treatments for ADHD are not effective, neurofeedback may be worth trying.
+Neurofeedback is painless, and the main drawback may be cost.
+If other treatments for ADHD have been ineffective, neurofeedback may be worth trying.

 - How much will treatment cost?

 - How do you measure improvements?

 - How long should it take to see results?

 - How long will each session take?

 - Is there anything I can do to increase the effectiveness of treatment?

 Anyone considering changing their ADHD treatment plan should talk it over with a psychiatrist or another healthcare provider.